zyhzsh/GatherSpace/doc/docs/Design/SystemDesign.md

 - Benefits form learning perspective

-After all the the winner is: Microservers event driven (Serverless)
+After considering all factors, the Microservices event driven (Serverless) approach emerged as the most suitable solution.
+The evaluation process is depicted in the image below.

-The image below shows the how do i evaluate it.

 <img src={DraftArchitectureAnalysis} />
 <a href="https://d-x.vercel.app/"><u> made by decision matrix</u></a>